Ohio OKs 2,000 child care sites, revises medical pot rules - WHIZ News

 CASES

-Ohio has more than 560 cases and eight deaths across 49 counties.
-A handful of long-term care centers are being called hotspots for cases, accounting for 25 of the 62 intensive-care patients in Ohio.
+Ohio has more than 700 cases, including 116 health care workers, and 10 deaths.
+A handful of long-term care centers are being called hotspots for cases.

 The state Controlling Board on Wednesday added $15.6 million to the Ohio Department of Health’s budget to provide supplies to front-line healthcare workers.
 The bipartisan legislative board approves a wide variety of state spending.